-If you are being affected by bullying at work you may find it is causing you a lot of stress as well as having a negative knock on effect on your self-esteem and confidence.
+If you are being affected by workplace bullying and discrimination at work you may find it is causing you a lot of stress as well as having a negative knock on effect on your self-esteem and confidence.

 - Regularly feeling intimidated